Much Better Adventures

 Hiking

-Take a moment to explore Notre Dame de la Gorge, an ancient church with a fascinating history that dates back to the 14th century.
-Climb up the the Col du Bonhomme and walk through the nature reserve and mountain pass of Savoie county.
-See the Roman bridge, beautiful mountain lakes and traditional farmhouses (Le Balme), then after lunch, descend to the village of Les Chapieux, where you’ll spend the night.
+Take a moment to explore Notre Dame de la Gorge, an ancient church with a fascinating history dating back to the 14th century.
+Climb up the Col du Bonhomme and walk through the nature reserve and mountain pass of Savoie County.
+See the Roman bridge, beautiful mountain lakes and traditional farmhouses (Le Balme), then after lunch, descend to your alpine accommodation in the small hamlet of Les Chapieux, where you'll spend the night.

 Day 3